theislab/cellrank/docs/about/cite.rst

         publisher = {Nature Publishing Group}
     }

-In addition, if you use :class:`cellrank.estimators.GPCCA` to compute initial, terminal or intermediate states, you are using the `pyGPCCA package <https://github.com/msmdev/pyGPCCA>`_ :cite:`reuter:22` under the hood, which implements the Generalized Perron Cluster Cluster Analysis (GPCCA) algorithm.
+In addition, if you use the :class:`~cellrank.estimators.GPCCA` estimator to compute initial, terminal or intermediate states, you are using the `pyGPCCA package <https://github.com/msmdev/pyGPCCA>`_ :cite:`reuter:22` under the hood, which implements the Generalized Perron Cluster Cluster Analysis (GPCCA) algorithm.
 Thus, additionally to CellRank, please cite GPCCA :cite:`reuter:19` as:

 .. code-block:: bibtex